 - If you get married, or if you move into your own place while still single, you generally must get your own car insurance.

 - If you’re living on your own, but still drive a car that is registered to your mom or dad’s name, you may be able to stay on their policy.
-But if the car is registered to you, you must have your own policy.
+If the car is registered to you, you must have your own policy.

-When it’s time to purchase your own car insurance for the first time, speaking with an insurance professional will help you understand the process, as noted above, and choose the best policy for your needs and budget.
+When it’s time to purchase your own car insurance for the first time, speaking with an insurance professional will help you understand the process.

 #5: “My Car’s Broken Down”

-You may think it’s okay to cancel coverage on a car that’s in need of repair.
-Keep in mind, however, that canceling now and trying to resume coverage later could end up being more expensive than maintaining coverage.
+You may think it’s okay to completely cancel coverage on a car that’s in need of repair.
+Keep in mind, however, that canceling now and trying to resume car insurance coverage later could end up being more expensive than maintaining consistent coverage.
 8

 #6: “I Don’t Drive Much”

 What if you have a car but don’t use it very much?
 Perhaps you use a bike or a bus to get to work, and only drive on longer trips.

 If this is your situation, you may be eligible for a pay-as-you-drive or ‘pay-as-you-go’ option on your policy.
 9